unrealwork/atsd-use-cases/README.md

 ## Research Articles

+ATSD functionality and features applied to real-world public data to solve common data problems and demonstrate use cases with meaningful information.

 1. [Pain at the Pump - a Closer Look at Hawaii's High Fuel Prices](HawaiiGasPrices/hawaii_gas_prices.md)
 2. [Data Visualization with Chart Lab](ChartLabIntro/README.md)
 3. [Analyzing UK Aviation Statistics using CAA Datasets](UKAviation/README.md)